gregwhitaker/rsocket-requestreply-example/README.md

 The example starts a client and server.
 The client sends 100 ping messages to the server and the server responds with a matching pong message.

+## Prerequisites
+This example requires that you have the latest version of [rsocket-java](https://github.com/rsocket/rsocket-java) installed locally.

 ## Running the Example
 The example can be run using the following gradle command: